iamdustan/granger/README.md

 A modern, lightweight range UI component with an aim towards integration simplicity and accessibility across all input methods.

+## Why Coffeescript?

+This module is being built in coffeescript.
+I am a javascript developer through and through.
+JS was and is my first love concerning programming languages.
+That said, there is nothing to be learned or served by dismissing Coffeescript outright and it would be unfair and unjust of me to do so without giving it a fair trial.

+This project may not forever be coffeescript, but it has just enough complexity to get a base understanding of coffeescripts idioms.

 ## License

 The MIT License (MIT)